Adhyayan96/Basics-of-CPP/README.md

 5. Switch Statement

 ## Projects :
-1. Calculator (curently can do calculation upto 2 numbers) I'm just changing this readme to learn how to push changes in github through vscosde.
+1. Calculator (curently can do calculation upto 2 numbers)

 ## This repository is ongoing.